 THE BEST HERBS TO GROW INDOORS

 Wondering which herbs grow best indoors?
-The following list of herbs are known to be easy to grow and are tolerant of growing in confined spaces.
+The following list of herbs is known to be easy to grow and is tolerant of growing in confined spaces.
 Use this list to minimize your plant selection so that you start successfully and can enjoy growing beautiful and delicious fresh herbs.

 A must-have addition to any herb garden – use this delicious herb in your homemade pesto or on pizzas, pasta dishes, or salads.
-Basil is easy to grow, and one of the best herbs to have in the kitchen!
+Basil is one of the easiest herbs to grow, and one of the best herbs to have in the kitchen!
 Plus there are several different basil varieties you can grow indoors.
+Basil is an annual herb that you can start indoors any time of the year.

 - Light Requirements: 6-8 hours of direct sunlight, in a warm south-facing window (not directly next to a cold window)

-- Watering Needs: Water regularly; basil prefers moist soil
+- Watering Needs: Water regularly; basil plants prefers moist soil

 - Fertilizer Needs: Give a half-strength 14-14-14 or 10-10-10 fertilizer once per week for slightly less vigorous growth but more flavorful leaves.

-- Light Requirements: Mint performs best in full sun but can do well in partial shade.
+Light Requirements: Mint performs best in full sun but can do well in partial shade.
 Mint will do well in a window that faces south, east, or west.
+Mint plants require up to 6 hours of sunlight.

-- How to Harvest and Use: To harvest mint leaves pinch off any size you want from the tip of the plant.
+How to Harvest and Use: To harvest mint leaves pinch off any size you want from the tip of the plant.
 For a larger harvest, wait until just before the plant blooms.
 The flavor is strongest when in bloom.
 Cut the plant to just above the first or second set of leaves – you’ll remove the lower leaves and promote bushier growth.
-Check out our full guide on how to grow, harvest, and use mint.
-Also, mojitos.
-And our full guide on the most popular varities of mint plants.

 Used as a flavoring in many soup and stew recipes, bay leaf is a slow-growing perennial herb that’s great for growing in containers.